joaodamasceno2001/joaodamasceno2001/README.md

 ## Hi There👋
 I am a computer science student and a big technology enthusiast.
-I intend to specialize in Web Development, specifically in Front-end :computer:
+I intend to specialize in Web Development, specifically become a full-stack developer :computer:

  :rocket:  &nbsp; I am a student at the institution **UNIFG**
- <br/> :purple_heart: &nbsp; Looking for to collaborate with projects in Front-end using React e NodeJs
+ <br/> :purple_heart: &nbsp; Looking for to collaborate with projects in Front-end and Back-end using React e NodeJs
- <br/> :blush: &nbsp; I can help you with layouts development and maybe Back-end
+ <br/> :blush: &nbsp; I can help you with layouts development and Back-end
  <br/> :computer: &nbsp; My stacks: ReactJS, Node.js & Typescript
  <br/> 💬  &nbsp; About me: Love technologies, games: CSGO, LoL, Valorant, series on Netflix and reading books
  <br/> :email: &nbsp; Contact me: [![Linkedin Badge](https://img.shields.io/badge/-JoãoVictor-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/joaodamasceno2001/)](https://www.linkedin.com/in/joaodamasceno2001/)